Krishneil1/Contact-Form-PHP/README.md

 # Contact-Form-PHP
-Full Working Contact Form in PHP.
+Working Contact Form in PHP.
 You will need to modify the contact.php page.
-Changes needed in contact.php is your email adddress and password.
+Please note you need to implement changes in contact.php ie place your email adddress and passwor

-Built using tutorials.
+Built using tutorials, and  other resources.
+Thanks